- Student Admissions and Access

 In a typical week students attend 10 lectures and have 2 or 3 supervisions.

-In the first two years of the course, you will do a significant amount of laboratory work.
+In the first 2 years of the course, you will do a significant amount of laboratory work.
 The amount of project work increases each year.

 Assessment